-This article originally appeared in the February 2012 issue of Geographical magazine.
+The original version of this article appeared in the February 2012 issue of Geographical.

 I lay on my back, remembering how I had stumbled about in the dark tying guylines to bicycle wheels and half‐buried panniers in a vain attempt to anchor my three season tent in the deep, sugary snow.
 I tried to muster the motivation to get up, pack up and hit the road.
 But motivation was proving hard to come by that morning.